- MSCarlo Cattaneo University-LIUC2008

 Massarotto has been invited to speak at the OECD Blockchain Policy Forum, Competition and Markets Authority (CMA), and multiple universities such as the University of Oxford, Stanford Center for Legal Informatics, Codex, University of Zurich (UZH), and the Global Antitrust Institute (GAI).

-Before arriving at Penn, Giovanna spent two years in the United States as a visiting research fellow at Fordham University in New York and Washington, D.C., working for an economic consulting firm specializing in intellectual property law, economic regulation, and antitrust in telecommunications and high-tech industries.
-She was an academic visitor at the University of Oxford and taught at Bocconi University and the University of Iowa Tippie College of Business, and a program coordinator and instructor for Blockchain Rules at the University College London Centre for Blockchain Technologies (UCL CBT) where she ran and taught a program in legal issues in blockchain technologies.
+Before arriving at Penn, Massarotto was a visiting research fellow at Fordham University in New York and then worked in Washington, D.C., for an economic consulting firm specializing in intellectual property law, economic regulation, and antitrust in the telecommunications and high-tech industries.
+She was an academic visitor at the University of Oxford and taught at Bocconi University and the University of Iowa Tippie College of Business as an adjunct professor.
+She is an affiliate of the University College London Centre for Blockchain Technologies (UCL CBT) where she ran and taught a program in legal issues in blockchain technologies.